ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 # WebVI Details

-The Utilize Skyline Data Services examples uses Tags and Messages, which are a part of the Skyline data services API.
+The Utilize Skyline Data Services examples uses tags and messages, which are a part of the Skyline data services API.
 The Tag API is a highly scalable, lossy network commutation method that utilizes a central node to broker communication between distributed embedded, desktop, and web applications.
 Use Tags nodes to send and receive measurement data from one system to other systems.

-The Messages API communicates between systems with strings by publishing messages to topics and allowing subscribers of those topics to receive the messages.
-The Messages API works like a queue.
+The Message API communicates between systems with strings by publishing messages to topics and allowing subscribers of those topics to receive the messages.
+The Message API works like a queue.
 Therefore, if a publisher writes three messages, the subscribers dequeue and read those messages one at a time.
 Use Messages nodes when you need to send warning messages, status updates, or trigger events from one system to other systems.

-Refer to the [Skyline API Docs](https://www.systemlinkcloud.com/skyline-api-documentation) to find out more about the Skyline data services APIs.
+Refer to the [Skyline API Docs](https://www.systemlinkcloud.com/skyline-api-documentation) to find out more about the Skyline data services API.

 Use the example **Main.gviweb** to learn how these APIs can be assembled into an interactive application.
 Use the examples in **BasicDataServiceExamples.gcomp** for a simple overview of how these APIs are used.
 Use the LabVIEW examples in **LabVIEWExamples.lvproj** to see how you can interact with SystemLink Cloud from LabVIEW and LabVIEW Real-Time.